pygfx/pygfx/docs/transparency.rst

 In any case, the alpha value represents a weight for how the object is combined with other objects, and its application is fully defined by ``material.alpha_config``.
-Although this config can be customized, the majority of cases can be captured with a handful of presets that we call *alpha modes*.
+This config allows a high degree of control, but the majority of cases can be captured with a handful of presets that we call *alpha modes*.